 Wait, what’s a content management system?

-The content management system (CMS) is what holds a website together and puts it out on the internet.
+The content management system (CMS) is what holds a website together and puts it out on the Internet.
 It creates and manages the digital content – the pages, images, and information – you find online.
-And as of February 2017, 27.5% of ALL websites are powered by the WordPress CMS, with over 75 million users.

 Why is WordPress so popular?

 It’s open source software, meaning hundreds of developers have been able to expand its appearance and functionality since it was introduced in 2003.
-It’s free to use without a license fee and is extremely user-friendly.
+WordPress is free to use without a license fee and is extremely user-friendly.

 It’s free, really?
 No cost whatsoever?

 Well, not exactly.
 The WordPress software itself is free to use, but there are other costs involved in setting up a website.
 You also have to purchase:

 - your domain name, the address of your site used to find you online;